-- Act consistent with all applicable PTCB policies and requirements. - Provide accurate, truthful, and complete information to PTCB. - Maintain the security and confidentiality of PTCB examination information and materials, including the prevention of unauthorized disclosure of test items and format and other confidential information. - Cooperate with PTCB concerning conduct review matters, including the submission of all required information in a timely, truthful, and accurate manner. - Report to PTCB apparent violations of this Code based upon reasonable and clear factual information.
-Responsibilities to the Public and Employers. - Deliver competent, safe, and appropriate pharmacy and related services. - Recognize practice limitations and provide services only when qualified, credentialed, and authorized by a supervising pharmacist in accordance with applicable laws and regulations.
-The credential holder/candidate is responsible for determining the limits of his/her own abilities based on legal requirements, training, knowledge, skills, experience, and other relevant considerations. - Maintain and respect the confidentiality of sensitive information obtained in the course of all work and pharmacy-related activities, as directed by the supervising pharmacist and consistent with legal requirements, unless: the information is reasonably understood to pertain to unlawful activity; a court or governmental agency lawfully directs the release of the information; the patient or the employer expressly authorizes the release of specific information; or, the failure to release such information would likely result in death or serious physical harm to employees and/or patients. - Use pharmacy technician credentials properly, and provide truthful and accurate representations concerning education, experience, competency, and the performance of services. - Provide truthful and accurate representations to the public and employers. - Follow appropriate health and safety procedures with respect to all pharmacy-related activities and duties. - Protect the public, employees, and employers from conditions where injury and damage are reasonably foreseeable. - Disclose to patients or employers' significant circumstances that could be construed as a conflict of interest or an appearance of impropriety. - Avoid conduct that could cause a conflict of interest with the interests of a patient or employer. - Assure that a real or perceived conflict of interest does not compromise legitimate interests of a patient or employer, and does not influence or interfere with work-related judgments. - Avoid conduct that could cause a conflict of interest with the interests of a patient or employer. - Assure that a real or perceived conflict of interest does not compromise legitimate interests of a patient or employer, and does not influence or interfere with work-related judgments.
+- 1. Act consistent with all applicable PTCB Policies and requirements. - 2.
+Provide accurate, truthful, and complete information to PTCB. - 3.
+Maintain the security and confidentiality of PTCB Examination information and materials, including the prevention of unauthorized disclosure of test items and format and other confidential information. - 4.
+Cooperate with PTCB concerning conduct review matters, including the submission of all required information in a timely, truthful and accurate manner. - 5.
+Report to PTCB apparent violations of this Code upon a reasonable and clear factual basis.

+Responsibilities to the Public and Employers.

+- 1. Deliver competent, safe, and appropriate pharmacy and related services. - 2.
+Recognize practice limitations and provide services only when qualified and authorized by a supervising pharmacist and consistent with applicable laws and regulations.
+The candidate is responsible for determining the limits of his/her own abilities based on legal requirements, training, knowledge, skills, experience, and other relevant considerations. - 3.
+Maintain and respect the confidentiality of sensitive information obtained in the course of all work and pharmacy-related activities, as directed by the supervising pharmacist and consistent with legal requirements, unless: the information is reasonably understood to pertain to unlawful activity; a court or governmental agency lawfully directs the release of the information; the patient or the employer expressly authorizes the release of specific information; or, the failure to release such information would likely result in death or serious physical harm to employees and/or patients. - 4.
+Use pharmacy technician credentials properly, and provide truthful and accurate representations concerning education, experience, competency, and the performance of services. - 5.
+Provide truthful and accurate representations to the public and employers. - 6.
+Follow appropriate health and safety procedures with respect to all pharmacy-related activities and duties. - 7.
+Protect the public, employees, and employers from conditions where injury and damage are reasonably foreseeable. - 8.
+Disclose to patients or employers significant circumstances that could be construed as a conflict of interest or an appearance of impropriety. - 9.
+Avoid conduct that could cause a conflict of interest with the interests of a patient or employer. - 10.
+Assure that a real or perceived conflict of interest does not compromise legitimate interests of a patient or employer, and does not influence or interfere with work-related judgments.